ashishthomas/Ecommerce-responsive/README.md

   Smooth transitions and interactive UI elements

 - 🚀 **Easy Deployment**
-  Ready to deploy on Vercel or any static hosting
+  Ready to deploy on Vercel, netlifty or any static hosting

 ---